-The way a person uses his body also determines how he perceives the world.
+The way a person lives in his or her body also determines how he/she perceives the world.
 The simple act of deliberately uncrossing ones arms facilitates a more open way of being.
-Standing up straight can increase a person's confidence.
-Newfield Asia coaches become adept at coaching people on how to shift their body so as to create shifts in their way of being.
-In our coach training program we have a team of trainers, some of whom work exclusively on showing participants how to use their body to generate the appropriate non-verbal presence for the situation they are dealing with.
+Standing up straight can increase a person's confidence, but most of us are unconscious of the habitual patterns our body holds.
+Newfield coaches become adept at coaching people on how to understand their body so as to create shifts in their way of being.
+In our coach training program we have a team of trainers, some of whom work exclusively on showing participants how to understand their body to generate the appropriate nonverbal presence for the situation they are dealing with.

 Language, moods and body are all coherent.
-A shift in one can produce shifts in the other two and so this creates multiple entry points into shifting a person's way of being which as we've discussed determines the results they create.
+A shift in one can produce shifts in the other two and so this creates multiple entry points into shifting a person's way of being which, as we've discussed, determines the results they create.